 The next step in the project's development is to proceed with a short pilot plant program on a bulk sample to finalize flowsheet parameters for engineering purposes including reagent recycling and water treatment processes, after which a feasibility study can be completed.
-This work is expected to proceed in 2020 subject to the completion of off-take or strategic partnership agreements and additional project financing being in place.
+This work is expected to proceed in 2020 subject to arranging project financing.
 Planning for this program has been initiated.
-The use of gravity concentration and ore sorting methods for up-grading mined ore are to be further investigated, the objective being to either produce a higher grade ore for direct sale or to reduce the Capex and Opex of the plant by feeding it a higher grade material.
-Some additional drilling is also contemplated to bring more of the Inferred resources into the Measured and Indicated categories and collect more geotechnical data for pit and infrastructure design work.
-Continued exploration on the Paterson Lake claims in the vicinity of the new Snowbank pegmatite discovery and the Glitter pegmatite is planned for summer, 2020, including drilling if funding is available.
-Environmental studies of the proposed power transmission line route will be initiated once funding is available.
-Permitting for the bulk sample was largely complete at the end of the Quarter.
+The use of gravity concentration and ore sorting pre-concentration methods are to be further investigated, with the objective being to reduce costs for the flotation circuit by reducing the amount of feed.
+Some additional drilling is also contemplated to collect more geotechnical data for pit and infrastructure design work.
+Continued exploration including drilling on the Paterson Lake claims in the vicinity of the new Snowbank petalite pegmatite discovery and the Glitter pegmatite is planned for summer, 2020, subject to available financing.
+Environmental studies of the proposed power transmission line route are also planned.
 With the exception of the powerline route study, the environmental studies are largely complete.
 Once applications are submitted, it is anticipated that all necessary permits for construction can be obtained in under a year.
 Construction activities for many project components can be initiated prior to receipt of all permits.